-You'll find that the nesting materials that birds use to build their nest is as varied as the birds that use them.
+You'll find that the safe nesting materials that birds use to build their nest is as varied as the birds that use them.
 The information here is what types of things birds use in the wild to build their homes.

 By providing things for birds to use when building their nest, you just may be rewarded with a pair that otherwise would have gone and built their home elsewhere.

 Most common backyard birds choose dried grasses in their nest construction.
 When mowing lawns, allow the cut grass to lay on the ground for the birds to pick up and use in their nest.

 If your lawn is treated with weed and feed chemicals, you should bag the clippings for disposal.

 Leaving untreated grass clippings is good for the birds and your lawn.
 If you are concerned about unsightly grass laying on the lawn you may need to mow more often or lightly spread it in an area that's out of sight to your neighbors.